rragoo/Java-Spring-REST-API/README.md

 ## Framework and programing languages used

-* The microservice is build using the Springboot framework with the Java language
+* The microservice is build using the Spring framework with the Java language

 ## Database